|

 739. practitioner

-someone who practices a learned profession
+someone who carries out a learned profession

 740. prairie